PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 their types.
 By default in they are `std::size_t`.

-The shape or index can be specified by a type or an alias for a type inside the executor with the names `shape_type` and `executor_type`.
-There also exists type traits namely `executor_shape` and `executor_index` to access the type the executors shape or index.
+The shape or index can be specified by a type or an alias for a type inside the executor with the names `shape_type` and `index_type`.
+There also exists type traits namely `executor_shape` and `executor_index` to access the type of the executor's shape or index.

 **Executor Properties**

 Executor properties are objects associated with an executor.
 They are used to customize various aspects of the executor related to execution and are also used to provide guarantees.
-The properties which are implemented in PCL currently are:
+The properties which are currently implemented in PCL currently are:

 * Blocking

 This specifies whether or not execution inside an execution function should wait/block till all execution agents are done executing.
-There are 3 mutually exclusive blocking properties `blocking.always`, `blocking.never` and `blocking.possibly` their role can determined by their names itself.
+There are 3 mutually exclusive blocking properties `blocking.always`, `blocking.never` and `blocking.possibly`.
+Their role can determined by their names itself.
 The default is `blocking.always`.

 * Allocators

-It specified the allocator,to associate with an executor.
-A user may use this property to suggest the use the specified preferred allocator when allocating storage necessary for execution.
+It specifies the allocator to associate with an executor.
+This property can be used to specify the preferred allocator when an executor needs to allocate some storage necessary for execution.
 The default is the specialization `allocator_t<void>` which indicates to use the default allocator available in the system.

 As of now only these 2 properties are supported in PCL but even they are not fully supported by the provided executors.

-It is compulsory for a property to define a default property, which indicates the the property value even if an executor doesn't explicitly support that property.
+It is compulsory for a property to define a default property, which indicates the property value even if an executor doesn't explicitly support that property.

 **Property Customization Mechanism**